 In La Cituat Vella, the apartments are small – often the homes of immigrants and refugees.
 Graffiti on the walls of the small plaças declare the existence of undocumented immigrants; “sinpapeles” is written in beautiful spray paint calligraphy all over the city.
 Barcelona is known for its diversity and La Ciutat Vella is a great example.
 Working with kids in the center of Barcelona meant that I came into contact with a wide variety of experiences.
 I talked with the children of immigrants from the Dominican Republic, from Peru, from Argentina, and even from China.
 I met the families that came to Barcelona as refugees.
 I saw a hidden diversity in Barcelona that tourists do not usually see.
 People from all over the world live there, and it is fascinating to have conversations with them, to hear their stories and learn that Barcelona, like most places, does not have a single narrative.

-Meet Julia Schroder, an Arizona State University student studying Global Studies.
-She studied abroad in Barcelona during Summer 2018 and was a CAPA Ambassador for the fall 2018 semester.
+Meet Jude Schroder, an Arizona State University student studying Global Studies.
+They studied abroad in Barcelona during Summer 2018 and was a CAPA Ambassador for the fall 2018 semester.